brave/token-lists/README.md

   pnpm start
   ```

-## Publishing token list to npm
+## Publishing wallet list to npm

 [brave/brave-core-crx-packager](https://github.com/brave/brave-core-crx-packager) uses the npm package published [here @brave/wallet-lists](https://www.npmjs.com/package/@brave/wallet-lists).
 It will be automatically published when your
 PR is merged and a new release is created.

-This produces a zero-dependency package with output images and token lists.
+This produces a zero-dependency package with output images and wallet lists.

 ## Testing a deployment